 Choosing the right backpack for your photography gear can be tricky at times because there's a lot to look into.

-To begin with, the backpack needs to fit in your entire setup, which includes cameras, lenses, flashes, drones, tripods, laptops, tablets, and even one of the best GoPros if needed.
+To begin with, the backpack needs to fit in your entire setup, which includes cameras, lenses, flashes, drones, tripods, laptops, tablets, and even one of the best GoPros and camera cleaning kits if needed.
 Depending on how much gear you plan to carry, there are backpacks with different capacities.

 Usually, a 30L backpack is sufficient to accommodate most of the items, but you can go for a bigger bag if you have more equipment.
 And, of course, expandable storage is always good.

 Most camera backpacks are crafted from TPU (Thermoplastic Polyurethane) or at least have a layer of it.
 TPU is a robust material that is highly resistant to weathering and abrasion.
 Plus, this material is waterproof, durable, and flexible, making it a fit for your more adventurous shoots.

 As you will be hauling the luggage, you also have to think about comfort.
 Look for padded shoulder straps, waist belts, or any feature that makes heavy lifting easier when searching for a top camera backpack.

 Considering all these needs, we have compiled a list of the best camera backpacks - hand-picked for all kinds of photographers.